 Dogs offer companionship, a host of tail wags and licking, improve our mood, reduce stress, and benefit our social interactions.
 Most importantly, they provide us with unconditional love.

 But often, families struggle to maintain particular dog breeds that shed.

 This can be due to various reasons.
 You may not prefer regularly brushing and cleaning your household items.
 Or, you may want that crisp white shirt to remain neat and unfurry before leaving for your meeting.
 Maybe you’re allergic to the dander that is shed along with your dog’s fur.

-In any case, there are several dogs that don’t shed or hypoallergenic dog breeds (of various sizes) that you can choose from.
-They have shorter coats and don’t shed as much, but will love you just the same as any other dog.
+In any case, you can choose from several dogs that don’t shed or hypoallergenic dog breeds (of various sizes).
+They have shorter coats and don’t shed as much, but they will love you just like any other dog.

 1. Maltese Terrier

 These little cuties hail from Malta.
 A part of the toy dog group, they are an ancient breed that hasn’t changed much over the years.
 They’re friendly dogs and are especially useful for those with allergies.